the16thpythonist/ufotest/docs/tests.rst

 Camera Testing
 ==============

-The previous section "usage" explained how the "test" command can be used to execute camera tests.
-The ufotest CLI already comes with predefined tests.
-These can be viewed in the corresponding section of the config file.
+The previous section "usage" explained how the :code:`test` command can be used to execute camera tests.
+The ufotest CLI
+already comes with predefined tests.
+Their names can be viewed in the corresponding section of the config file.

 But it is also possible to write custom camera tests.
-Custom camera tests are written using the Python programming language.
-Custom tests are dynamically discovered every time the `test` command is being run.
-To add a custom test simply put a python module into the folder `$HOME/.ufotest/tests`.
+Custom camera tests are written using the *Python* programming language.
+Custom tests are dynamically discovered every time the :code:`test` command is being run.
+To add a custom test simply put a python module into the folder :code:`$HOME/.ufotest/tests`, which is located in the installation folder of the ufotest application.

 Of course, this module still needs the correct content.
 The following code example provides a boilerplate, which can be extended, but which is usable the way it is.